yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/api-generation.md

 - The `dateStr` must be a valid date string that falls within the active competition's date range.

 **Effects:**
-- The user's score is updated (+1 for success, -1 for failure) in every active competition they are part of where the event date falls within the competition's date range.
+- The user's score is updated (+1 for success, 0 for failure) in every active competition they are part of where the event date falls within the competition's date range.
 - The score for either `wakeUpScore` or `bedTimeScore` is adjusted based on the `eventType`.
+- The date is added to `reportedBedtimeDates` or `reportedWakeUpDates` if it's not already in the array.

 **Request Body:**
 ```json